 Meet Your Counselor

-Patricia (Pam) Andrews is a Licensed Professional Counselor, Licensed Professional School Counselor and National Certified Counselor.
+Patricia (Pam) Andrews is a Licensed Professional Counselor, Licensed Professional School Counselor, National Certified Counselor.
 She received a Bachelor of Arts degree in Psychology from the University of North Carolina at Chapel Hill.
 Andrews earned a Master of Arts degree in Agency Counseling with an emphasis in Marriage and Family Counseling along with Addictions Counseling.
 She later added an advanced license in school counseling.
 Andrews completed her graduate programs at Appalachian State University.
 Mrs. Andrews has worked in the professional counseling field since 1987.
 She worked for New River Behavioral Healthcare for approximately 25 years in a variety of roles including clinical and administrative duties.
 Andrews is a Qualified Mental Health Professional, Qualified Substance Abuse Professional, and Qualified Developmental Disability Professional.
 She has worked with all three disability populations and all ages across the continuum engaging in a wide spectrum of clinical diagnoses.
 Andrews utilizes an eclectic therapeutic approach with her clients incorporating a variety of treatment modalities.
 Andrews’ treatment may encompass any of the following approaches:

 Christine Werner Booher has a Masters degree in psychology from Radford University.
 She is a Licensed Professional Counselor.
 Currently she provides Domestic Violence Abuser treatment;which is approved by the NC Domestic Violence Commission for Yadkin County.
 Mrs. Booher has previously worked as a therapist in both state and private Mental Health Agencies.She has provided individual and group therapy for court ordered clients and provided Intensive Outpatient Treatment Programs in Surry and Yadkin Counties through the Criminal Justice Partnership.
 Mrs. Booher's professional interests include adult mental health issues including depression, anxiety, personality disorders and the chronic mentally ill.
 She has been in practice since 1991.